Automatic Routability Predictor Development Using Neural Architecture Search: Introduction

-Automated Machine Learning, especially Neural Architecture Search (NAS), enables design automation of a large variety of ML models without (or with minimum) human interventions.
-Convolutional Neural Networks (CNNs) that discovered by NAS~\cite{pham2018efficient} have significantly outperformed state-of-the-art manual designs with substantial floating point operations per second (FLOPS) reduction, achieving improved accuracy and model efficiency simultaneously.
-Existing NAS works craft search spaces for CNNs and adopt search strategies (e.g., Reinforcement-Learning-based~\cite{zoph2018learning} or evolutionary-guided~\cite{lu2019nsga} methods) to explore promising CNN architectures on vision applications such as image classification.
-As chip layout designs can be intuitively represented as images, it is natural to craft a search space of target ML models for EDA and leverage NAS to find high-quality models.
+Automated machine learning (AutoML), especially neural architecture search (NAS), enables design automation of a large variety of ML models without (or with minimum) human interventions.
+Neural network architectures provided by NAS~\cite{pham2018efficient} have outperformed state-of-the-art manual designs with significantly improved model accuracy and computation efficiency.
+Given a target task such as image classification and segmentation, NAS firstly identifies an architecture search space and then applies certain search strategies, such as reinforcement-learning-based~\cite{zoph2018learning} methods or evolutionary-guided~\cite{lu2019nsga} methods to judiciously discover promising architectures.
+As chip layouts can be represented and processed like images~\cite{xie2018routenet, YuDAC19}, it is natural to use CNN-based models for layout applications and leverage associated NAS techniques to automate the ML model development process.

-In this paper, we propose an evolutionary-based NAS method to automate the design of the ML models for routability prediction, which estimates routability of design solutions at placement stage~\cite{li2007routability}.
-Motivated by previous NAS works~\cite{tan2019mnasnet}, we build our design space based on the structures of ResNets~\cite{he2016deep} and FCNs~\cite{long2015fully} and seek promising CNN models by leveraging the popular NSGA-II algorithm.
-We apply our NAS methods on two application scenarios commonly seen for routability prediction: \textit{violated net count prediction} and \textit{DRC hotspot detection}.
-Violated net count prediction enables early evaluations on the number of nets with DRC violations on the entire layout.
-DRC hotspots detection identifies the locations of DRC hotspots, which will be used to guide the corresponding DRC violation mitigation.
-We validate our algorithm on a dataset with more than 6,000 layouts from 61 designs.
-Experimental results show that the automatically generated model clearly outperforms manual solutions by 5.6\% in Kendall's $\tau$ for violated net count prediction, and achieves 1.95\% better ROC-AUC for DRC hotspots detection.
-Our NAS method demonstrates higher efficiency in developing CNN models with 0.3 days for the whole search process compared to the human development, which may take two months to design a promising CNN model.
-To the best of our knowledge, our work is the first research effort on automatic ML development for EDA.
+In this work, we propose a NAS-based method to automate the development of ML models for routability prediction.
+Routability prediction estimates the routability of design solutions at the placement stage~\cite{li2007routability} with the following two application scenarios: \textit{violated net count prediction}~\cite{xie2018routenet} and \textit{DRC hotspot detection}~\cite{xie2018routenet, chen2020pros, YuDAC19}. \textit{Violated net count prediction} evaluates the number of nets with DRC violations in the entire layout. \textit{DRC hotspot detection} identifies the locations of design rule violations, which can be used to guide DRC violation mitigation techniques.
+Our NAS search space is abstracted as graphs that allow rich and flexible interactions among components within the model to better capture congestion patterns.
+Then we obtain the best model in the graph search space by adopting sub-graph sampling as our search strategy.